rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

 developers with just a little bit of HTML and CSS knowledge can easily create elabortate interfaces because they have complete control over the view.
-Of course many users probably don't care about the details and just want high level components, but for those who do it's easy to distribute their creations for others to use.
+Of course many users probably don't care about the details and just want high level components, but for those who do, it's easy to distribute their creations for others to use in Python packages.

 ## Custom Javascript Components

-Now, if you're thinking about how VDOM is being used critically, you may have thought...
+If you're thinking critically about IDOM's use of a virtual DOM, you may have thought...

 > Isn't wiring a virtual representation of the view to the client, even if its diffed,
 > expensive?